anyangumajimbo/VocaFluence/README.md

 ## 📄 License

 This project is licensed under the MIT License.

+## 🆘 Support

+For support, please open an issue in the GitHub repository or contact the development team.

+---

+**VocaFluence** - Empowering language learners through AI-driven practice and feedback! 🎯